 A. OBJECTIVES AND PHILOSOPHY OF THE SUPPLEMENTAL INSPECTION PROGRAM

 The supplemental inspection program is designed to support the NRCs goals of maintaining safety, enhancing openness, improving the effectiveness, efficiency and realism of the regulatory process, and reducing unnecessary regulatory burden.
-While the baseline inspection program and performance indicators should provide sufficient information to allow the NRC to meet the goal of assuring licensees are maintaining safety at facilities with an absence of risk significant performance issues, additional supplemental inspections are required to provide enhanced information regarding safety at facilities where risk significant performance issues have been identified.
+While the baseline inspection program and performance indicators should provide sufficient information to allow the NRC to meet the goal of assuring licensees are maintaining safety at facilities with an absence of risk significant performance issues, additional supplemental inspections are generally required to provide enhanced information regarding safety at facilities where risk significant performance issues have been identified.
 These performance issues may be identified either by inspection findings evaluated using the significance determination process (SDP) or when performance indicator thresholds are exceeded.

-The breadth and depth of the supplemental inspections increase in proportion to the relative risk significance of the identified performance issues and will be based upon the guidance provided in the NRCs assessment Action Matrix
+The breadth and depth of the supplemental inspections increase in proportion to the relative risk significance of the identified performance issues and will be based upon the guidance provided in Inspection Manual Chapter (IMC) 0305, “Operating Reactor Assessment Program” for the NRCs assessment Action Matrix.

 B. APPLICABILITY